bluwaterdogz/bluwaterdogz.github.io/README.md

 Note: Some things may appear a bit bloated as I wanted to use this as an example of how I would structure a basic scalable app.
 Enjoy!

-Also Note: Accompanying server in progress.
+Also Note: Accompanying server in progress, and TODOs includes moving the media assets to a dedicated cdn.